1974 Ramna massacre: Declaration

-The declaration gave Awami League government around one month time to take necessary measures or to face dire consequence on March 17.
+The declaration gave Awami League government around one month time to take necessary measures or to face dire consequence on 17 March.

-March 17
+17 March

-On March 17, supporters of Jasad and the oppressed people of the capital and its surrounding areas started gathering at the Paltan ground of the capital as Jasad called a public meeting to mark the deadline of the ultimatum.
+On 17 March, supporters of Jasad and the angry people of the capital and its surrounding areas started gathering at the Paltan ground of the capital as Jasad called a public meeting to mark the deadline of the ultimatum.
 They also distributed anti- government leaflets.

-The rally was supposed to end before the sunset and a then march towards the residence of Home Minister Mansur Ali to submit a Memorandum of Redemption after laying a seize around the house for some moment.
+The rally was supposed to end before sunset and then march towards the residence of Home Minister Mansur Ali to submit a Memorandum of Redemption after briefly laying siege around the house.

-But once the meeting began, it started getting agitated by the speeches of A. S. M. Abdur Rab, Mohammad Abdul Jalil and other leaders.
-The crowd subsequently became crazy.
-After the meeting ended, a large group of people started marching towards Minto Road of Ramna area where the residence of the Home Minister is located.
-After reaching the gate of the residence, the crowd laid a siege around the residence.
-An agitated group of people tried to burn down the gate.

 Police charged the crowd to disperse the rally and foil the siege, and a clash ensued between the police and the Jasad men.
 Jasad men started throwing brickbats targeting the police after the police started firing tear gas shells over the crowd.
 Within minutes, the area turned into a battlefield and the Jatiya Rakkhi Bahini was called on.

 Once the armed Jatiya Rakkhi Bahini personnel reached the place with trucks, they started firing live bullets on the crowd.
 At this point the Jasad activists fell down on the streets to save themselves from the bullets.
 But the Rakkhis then started firing at the ground to ensure that the death toll gets higher than ever.

 According to A. S. M. Abdur Rab:

-After gunning down the political opponents of the government, Rakkhi Bahini personnel and the police arrested almost all the leaders of Jasad from the spot.
-Arrestees included Major Jalil, A.S.M.
-Abdur Rab, Momtaz Begum, Moinuddin Khan Badal and many others.
-All of them received bullet injuries and were taken to the hospital for treatment.

 Death toll

-The death toll of the massacre varies from six to around fifty.
-The government, after the incident issued a pressnote blaming Jasad for what happened.
-The government pressnote claimed that only six people died during the "clash" and some 20 people got injured.
 Jasad in an official statement claimed that the death toll is at least fifty.

 Ahmad Ullah Khan was a Deputy Superintendent of Police at Tejgaon of the capital Dhaka.
 He confirmed that 40-50 dead bodies were taken away by Rakkhi Bahini in their trucks that day.